nlhomme/docker-minecraft_server_1-12/README.md

-# docker-minecraft_server_1-12
+# Minecraft server for dummies

 # Work in progress!

-(Very) Easily install a minecraft server using Docker
+(Very) Easily install a minecraft server directly on your machine or using Docker